 Hollywood may have caused some misunderstandings, but anyone who has held and fired one can attest to this: guns are loud.
 Without proper ear protection, the potential for permanent damage to your hearing is very likely.
-To prevent this, you should invest into the best earplugs for protection when shooting.
+To prevent this, you should invest in the best shooting ear protection.

 We’ll explore the connection between shooting and hearing loss, go over how to pick out a good pair of earplugs, and suggest some effective options to help keep your ears safe during your next session.

-- 1 Why You Should Use Hearing Protection & Earplugs For Shooting
+- 1 Why You Should Use Shooting Ear Protection

-- 2 What If I Don’t Use Ear Protection When Shooting?
+- 2 What If I Don’t Use Shooting Ear Protection?

 - 3 What Should I Look For in Shooting Earplugs & Hearing Protection?